Ronan-EruiniBennett/GymLogbookAnalytics/docs/README.md

 * Rows are written into an in-memory CSV using Python (`io.StringIO`, `csv.writer`)
 * A unique S3 object key is generated per workout session
 * The CSV file is uploaded to S3 for downstream analytics
+* Python and Boto3 migration script to batch-process historical CSV files in S3, normalise inconsistent exercise names, and write corrected files to a separate cleaned prefix.

 ### 5. Data Analytics